sisi-tarak/react-interview-questions/README.md

 7. ### Explain the component lifecycle methods in React?

      React components have several lifecycle methods that execute at different stages of a component's existence.
-These methods include componentDidMount, componentDidUpdate, componentWillUnmount, etc. They allow developers to hook into different points in a component's lifecycle to perform tasks like fetching data, updating the DOM, or cleaning up resources.
+These methods include `componentDidMount`, `componentDidUpdate`, `componentWillUnmount`, etc. They allow developers to hook into different points in a component's lifecycle to perform tasks like fetching data, updating the DOM, or cleaning up resources.

      **[⬆ Back to Top](#table-of-contents)**
     <br><br>